 Testing for COVID-19

-Beebe is providing Referral-Based Testing with a physician order.
+Beebe provides Referral-Based Testing with a physician order.
 An appointment will be made by Beebe.
 Walk-ups will not be accepted.

 Beebe will then reach out to the patient to schedule an appointment.
 Beebe will be collecting the specimen and sending it to a commercial lab.
 Patients should contact their provider for results.
 As required by the state, all positive cases will be shared with Division of Public Health, which publicly confirms COVID-19 cases.
 Testing locations will be shared only with ordering providers and scheduled patients.